Promotion

 But this is rarely enough: Success also relies on a cohesive story that communicates applicants’ vision, the impact of their achievements, the collaborations they have formed, the strategic alignment of their work, and any career disruptions.

-Mind Your Way offers a range of services for individuals and groups to help them craft successful promotion stories, both on the page and for the interview.
+Mind Your Way offers a range of services (including workshops) for individuals and groups to help them craft successful promotion stories, both on the page and for the interview.

 A focus on gender equity